platformsh/platformsh-docs/docs/src/configuration/services/redis.md

 ```

 The default value if not specified is `allkeys-lru`, which removes the oldest cache item first.
-The following values are allows:
+The following values are allowed:

 * `noeviction`
 * `allkeys-lru`